-The Environmental Core Team at each location is responsible for conducting an analysis of compliance obligations that are applicable to Trans-Matic's operations, and determining how they apply to the environmental aspects.
+The Environmental Core Team is responsible for conducting an analysis of compliance obligations that are applicable to Trans-Matic's operations, and determining how they apply to the environmental aspects.
 The Core team conducted such an analysis and has:

 - Identified and listed applicable laws, regulations, and other requirements.
 Trans-Matic relies on a designated environmental consulting firm to alert us to the current requirements, where appropriate and necessary for compliance.
-Copies can also be obtained via the Internet. - · Any relevant customer requirements have also been considered - Determined how these compliance obligations apply to the organization - Taken these compliance obligations into account when establishing, implementing, maintaining and continually improving its environmental management system.
+Copies can also be obtained via the Internet. - Any relevant customer requirements have also been considered - Determined how these compliance obligations apply to the organization - Taken these compliance obligations into account when establishing, implementing, maintaining and continually improving its environmental management system.

 The Compliance Obligations list is kept up-to-date through a designated environmental consulting firm, who contacts Trans-Matic on any changes.
-The designated environmental consulting firm is thoroughly aware of the Compliance Obligations needed by Trans-Matic, and will notify Trans-Matic's Facilities Management or appropriate satellite plant Quality Representative of any changes or additions to all Compliance Obligations.
-Facilities Management or appropriate satellite plant Quality Representative will contact the designated environmental consulting firm if Trans-Matic wants to obtain a hard copy of the latest revision.
+The designated environmental consulting firm is thoroughly aware of the Compliance Obligations needed by Trans-Matic, and will notify Trans-Matic's Facilities Management or appropriate Quality Representative of any changes or additions to all Compliance Obligations.
+Facilities Management or appropriate Quality Representative will contact the designated environmental consulting firm if Trans-Matic wants to obtain a hard copy of the latest revision.
 Copies can also be obtained via the Internet.
-Document ED-002 for HPC or APC-ED-002 lists all Trans-Matic's relevant environmental Compliance Obligations.
+Document ED-002 lists all Trans-Matic's relevant environmental Compliance Obligations.
 The Quality Administrator or Plant Manager shall maintain any relevant "other" requirements, including customer requirements.
-Refer to ED-014 for HPC or APC-ED-014 for a complete list of customer and other requirements.
+Refer to ED-014 for a complete list of customer and other requirements.
 Applicable Compliance Obligations are taken into account when establishing, implementing, and maintaining the EMS.